 With families trying to balance life, work, and school – still happening at home for many – we know this is an especially stressful time for working parents.
-We’re pleased to share resources that we hope will reduce at least some of the burden on Harvard staff and faculty, as we emerge from the most intense period of the pandemic, and beyond.
-Both available from EdNavigator, a nonprofit organization that specializes in supporting families’ educational success, these two resources aim to support parents in keeping children on the path to a great education even when there are bumps along the way.
+Harvard offers three educational resources that we hope will reduce at least some of the burden on Harvard staff and faculty as we continue to brave the ups and downs of the pandemic, and beyond.
+These are available from EdNavigator, a nonprofit organization specializing in supporting families' educational success.
+The resources aim to support parents in keeping children on the path to a great education even when there are bumps along the way.